 Not convinced by the dry-brining argument?
 No problem.
 Here's how to do a traditional brine.

 To brine a turkey using the standard method, start by clearing out a space in the fridge big enough to fit a container that's large enough to hold your turkey.
 Alternatively, fill a few empty two-liter soda bottles three-quarters of the way with water, and freeze them with the lid off.
 Once they're completely frozen, seal the bottles with their lids.
 Next, fill a large cooler or plastic basin with the prescribed amount of tap water.
 Add the salt, and stir until dissolved.
 Submerge your fully defrosted turkey in the brine solution, and refrigerate for 12 to 18 hours.
 Alternatively, place the brining basin in a cool spot in your home and add the frozen soda bottles, replacing them every few hours to keep the water below 40°F (4°C).

-After 12 to 18 hours, remove the turkey, dry carefully with paper towels, and roast using one of our recipes.
+After 12 to 18 hours, remove the turkey, dry carefully with paper towels, and roast.

 For crisper skin, brine a couple days in advance, and let your turkey air-dry at least overnight and up to two nights, uncovered, in the refrigerator on a rack set in a rimmed baking sheet.

 When you're constructing a brine, what really matters is the amount of salt compared to the amount of water, not the amount of salt compared to the size of the turkey.
 So long as your brine solution is around 6% salt by weight (that's about one and a quarter cups of kosher salt per gallon) and your turkey is submerged, you'll do just fine.